Communities

 If you want to store the initial evaluation result, define a static readonly field instead to better convey the meaning (it is not supposed to change).

-Dave‭ wrote about 1 month ago
+Dave‭ wrote 2 months ago

 Pretty sure OP's understanding is correct. { get; } = 1 + 2; will compute once with the value stored in a hidden backing field.
 (For a non-static class/property it would be computed once for each instance).